terryyoung22/AppFolio/README.md

 - [ ] Branch based deployments for Github Actions.
 Each branch represents a targeted project deployment.
 Branches Duties are:
 - [ ] Terraform Projects: Build and destroy resources in my AWS account
-- [ ] Container Builds: Building containers I have put together with dockerfiles, usually something like nginx
+- [ ] Container Builds: Building containers I have put together with dockerfiles, usually something like nginx.
+Packages stored in the repo
 - [ ] Ansible playbooks: Books useful to me for configuration of EC2/VMs in AWS and Azure

 And more to come!